cquiocho/reading-notes/operators-and-loops.md

 - '==' - **Is equal to**.
 Compares two values to see if they are the same.
 - '!=' - **Is not equal to**.
 Compares two values to see if they are not the same.
 - '===' - **Strict equal to**.
 Compares two values to check that both the data type and value are the same.
 - '!==' - **Strict not equal to**.
-Compares two values to chech that both the data type and value are not the same.
+Compares two values to check that both the data type and value are not the same.
 - '>' - **Greater than**.
 Checks if the number on the left is greater than the number on the right.
 - '<' - **Less than**.
 Checks if the number on the left is less than the number on the right.
 - '>=' - **Greater than or equal to**.
 Checks if the number on the left is greater than or equal to the number on the right.